PhD student attending Convocation

 To determine the number of guest tickets available per student, we need to know how many students plan to attend the ceremony.
 We will post the information on how many guests tickets students can order on this page two weeks prior to Convocation.

 Before the ceremony

 - As a doctoral candidate, you will be among the first to be called to the stage to receive your diploma.
 You must arrive at the Shaw Centre at least 60 minutes before your convocation ceremony begins.
 The usher will take you to the robe area, where you will be given your personal identification ticket and your robe.

 Late arrivals: If you arrive less than 45 minutes prior to the time your Convocation ceremony starts, you may not be able to sit with the graduates receiving the same degree as you.

 - When the dean of your faculty calls your name, move onto the stage, where you will be greeted by your thesis supervisor (or a designate).
 You will be accompanied by your supervisor and the registrar to centre stage, where the President or the Chancellor will be standing.

 - Stand just to the left of the President or the Chancellor, at a right angle.
 From behind you, the registrar will pass the hood over your head.
 It will drape off your shoulders over the back of your robe and across your neck in the front.
 Your supervisor will hand your diploma to the President or the Chancellor, who will present it to you and shake your hand.

 *If your supervisor is required to accompany another candidate immediately after you, your supervisor will shake hands with you before you step ahead to shake hands with the President or the Chancellor.
-You will then continue towards stage right by yourself, where you will be accompanied to the row for the seat reserved for you on stage.
+You will then continue towards stage left by yourself, where you will be accompanied to the row for the seat reserved for you on stage.

 After the ceremony